qtumproject/lightning-demo/README.md

 ```
 Following are the minimum configuration files you need to use for QTUM Core and Lightning.

-You may also want to take advantage of the new configuration sections in `bitcoin.conf` to manage parameters that are network specific,
+You may also want to take advantage of the new configuration sections in `qtum.conf` to manage parameters that are network specific,
-so you can easily run your bitcoin node on both mainnet and testnet.
+so you can easily run your qtum node on both mainnet and testnet.
 For example you could use:
 ### QTUM Core configuration

 ```